 When $U$ is the complement of a normal crossing divisor $D \subset X$, $\mathcal{V}$ a local system on $U$ underlying a polarized pure Hodge structure of weight $n$, say $V$; such that the local monodromies around $U$ are quasi-unipotent, then there exists a unique Hodge module $V_X^{Hdg}$ of weight $(n+\dim X)$ having strict support $X$ and restricting to $V^{Hdg}$.
 The intersection complex

 is the unique perverse extension of $\mathcal{V}[d]$ with strict support $X$.
 Here $j_{*!}:=\text{image}(j_! \to j_*)$ is the intermediate extension originally belonged to Deligne.
 Therefore,

-The functor $\Psi_f$ defined before is special case of $j_{!*}$.
+The functor $\Psi_f$ defined before is a special case of $j_{!*}$.
 Specifically, $j_{!*}$ is the result of applying $\Psi$ inductively along open strata of a startified manifold.

-Note that, on a stratified pseudo-manifold $X$ of $\dim(X)=n$, the intersection complex may be defined inductively, along the strata, starting from a constant sheaf $\mathbb{R}$, Using the Deligne extension $\Psi$ we described above.
-The resulting complex
+On a stratified pseudo-manifold $X$ of $\dim(X)=n$, the intersection complex may be defined inductively, along the strata, starting from a constant sheaf $\mathbb{R}$, Using the Deligne extension $\Psi$ we described above.
+The resulting complex is the intersection complex